 At The Young Firm, we know that our law firm is probably one of many that you have found in your search for an attorney to handle your case.
-Perhaps you have flipped through the Yellow Pages, browsed the Internet, and certainly seen far too many boastful TV commercials.
+Perhaps you have browsed the Internet and seen far too many boastful TV commercials.
 At The Young Firm, however, we are more than a splashy ad or powerful catchphrase; we are local, trial-tested, and trustworthy personal injury and maritime lawyers.
 We are proud of our firm’s history and pleased to share a sampling of our past results with you.

 **Disclaimer: The following results should not be construed as a prediction or guarantee of the results we will achieve in your case.
 Each case is unique, and results will, therefore, differ from case to case.**

 For more information about our past successes, be sure also to check out our client success stories.

 Our personal injury and maritime lawyers obtained a settlement of $7,150,000 on behalf of a Louisiana client who sustained a severe offshore injury.